North Sea Energy Islands: Impact on National Markets and Grids: Results and discussion

 \subsection{Potential challenges arising with hybrid projects in the North Sea}

-The analysis has focused so far on the direct market consequences of offshore hybrid projects like the NSWPH.
+The analysis has focused so far on the direct market consequences of offshore hybrid projects like the NSEH.
 The analysis is now shifted towards challenges that might arise in terms of system and market operation.

 The first consideration concerns the flexibility of conventional generators and their cycling patterns.
 The high dependence of RES on weather parameters, such as wind speed, solar radiation, etc, makes them highly unpredictable and volatile.
 Sudden variations of power production challenge system operation if there are not enough sources of flexibility, e.g. energy storage or demand response.
 In our market model, technical limitations of generators, such as ramping limits and minimum online and offline duration, are not taken into consideration.
 This assumption could be acceptable for studying the impact on market players; however, it does not cover the feasibility aspect of the market outcome.
-Knowing the limitations of the model, we have performed this analysis ex-post, looking at the cycling patterns of several generators. \figurename~\ref{fig:cycling} shows the cycles of a hard coal-fuelled generator in West Denmark.
-Compared to the reference case, cycles increase from 217 to 280 per year in the ``10 GW'' scenario, corresponding to an increase of about 30\%.
-Considering all the conventional generators in Denmark, Germany, the United Kingdom and the Netherlands, 253 units out of 559 have their cycling patterns modified: for 145 units cycles increase (weighted increase 35\%, with maximum increase 200\%), while 108 units see their cycles decrease (weighted decrease 24\%, maximum decrease 75\%).
-Overall, considering all the units, the trend shows an increase of 11\% in the cycling patterns.
-With our model, it is not possible to state whether this increase is feasible; however, two possible scenarios lie ahead.
-If these changes are not feasible, either constraints will force different market outcomes, introducing less optimal equilibria, or more source of flexibility will be necessary to deal with the higher intermittence of RES.
-On the other side, if this is actually feasible, additional operation and maintenance costs will be incurred by generating companies \cite{UMMELS2007, VANDENBERGH2015}, with the most probable outcome that bidding strategies will change to reflect these additional costs and electricity prices will further increase during low-wind-power events.
+Knowing the limitations of the model, we have performed this analysis ex-post, looking at the cycling patterns of several generators.
+The analysis has been carried out by counting the number of times each generator comes online and is shut down, i.e., that is considered a generation cycle, in the whole simulated year. \figurename~\ref{fig:cycling} shows the cycles of a biomass-fired power plant in the Netherlands.
+Compared to the reference case, cycles increase from 246 to 280 per year in the ``10 GW'' scenario, and to 307 in the ``20 GW'' scenario (respectively 14\% and 25\% higher).
+This increase is also experienced by other thermal units: the effect is more pronounced for generators on the left side of the merit order curve, namely nuclear, biomass and coal plants, which see the cycling increasing by 5\% to 35\%.
+On the contrary, gas and oil-fired units see a decrease of the cycling.
+This shows how expensive peaking technologies are gradually phased-out in a market driven fashion.
+Indeed, already today a lot of thermal generators are not profitable anymore, but are not allowed to shut down for security of supply reasons.